Is It Temptation or Sin?

 If temptation from within is not something we consciously choose, then voluntary sin is what we willingly engage in.
 This is what most people think of when they think of sin.
 They think of something that is willfully chosen.
 And indeed, much sin is of this variety.

-We are presented an opportunity to sin that our hearts desire.
-Now we are left with a choice.
+We’re presented an opportunity to sin, and our hearts desire it.
+Now we’re left with a choice.
 Will we turn to Christ, or give in to our sinful desires?
-This is what James means when he says, “Then desire when it has conceived gives birth to sin” (James 1:15).
+This is what James means when he says, โThen desire when it has conceived gives birth to sinโ (James 1:15).
 James is not saying the desire itself was not sin, but that sinful desires, often unbidden, give birth to willful sin.

 Sin is not just something we occasionally do, but sin impacts every willing act in our lives.

 This must mean God is constantly disappointed in you, right?
 Wrong!
-It is for these very reasons that Christ came not only to die in my place for the sins that I continue to commit, but also to live the perfect life that I never could.
-We can never merit favor with God by our own righteousness—our own good intentions or efforts.
-This is why Christ’s active and passive obedience are required to earn our full salvation.
-Because no one will be accepted into God’s presence unless they have a record of proven, perfect righteousness.
+Christ came not only to die in my place for the sins that I continue to commit, but also to live the perfect life that I never could.
+We can never merit favor with God by our own righteousnessโour own good intentions or efforts.
+This is why Christโs active and passive obedience are required to earn our full salvation.
+No one will be accepted into Godโs presence unless they have a record of proven, perfect righteousness.
 Christ alone has accomplished this, and by Spirit-wrought faith we are united to Christ in all of his benefits, including his justification becoming our own.

-So, instead of crushing the believer’s heart, it should first of all greatly deepen our appreciation of the gospel—the good news of Christ’s life, death, and resurrection for us!
+So, instead of crushing the believerโs heart, sin should greatly deepen our appreciation of the gospelโthe good news of Christโs life, death, and resurrection for us!
 The more we come to grips with how bad the bad news really is, the more we come to worship, delight in, and love our Savior.

-This understanding of Jesus-for-us is the answer to our concern that we can never please God even though we are saved, because indwelling sin stains everything we do.
-But the Bible gives us so many declarations that God delights in his people and is pleased by their obedience (Romans 12:1-2, Galatians 1:10, 1 Thessalonians 2:4).
+This understanding of Jesus-for-us is the answer to our concern that we can never please God, even though we’re saved, because indwelling sin stains everything we do.
+But the Bible gives us so many declarations that God delights in his people and is pleased by their obedience (Rom.
+12:1โ2, Gal.
+1:10, 1 Thess.
+2:4).
 Is it perfect, sinless obedience, worthy of salvation?
 No. But every Christian can and does obey in ways that delight our heavenly Father.

 The Westminster Confession of Faith explains this possibility of pleasing God so well in section 16.6: